20 Indoor Spelling Practice Activities for Active Learners - (A look at how to help a child with spelling difficulties or spelling problems and adhd).

 Put letters on each of the circles (or sticky notes, if you use that) and have your child put a hand, foot, elbow, knee, etc. on each letter as they call out how to spell a word.
 Or, if your child is the "caller", you can be the one to do the Twister board.
 Just take turns and have fun with it!

-When it comes to learning spelling words, spelling word worksheets are still just not always the way to go.
+When it comes to learning spelling words, spelling word worksheets are still just not always the way to go, unless there is some activity that accompanies the worksheet.

 Although they definitely have their place and can be an additional way to learn words, many children learn best by means of body movement and combining physical activity with the learning.